Start building an ancestral legacy today with these 5 practices.

 However, I was not taught about plants, trees, and herbs by my foremothers or fathers, yet I have always had an undeniable passion for them.
 I have spent the greater part of 20 years learning about them.
 This passion I have shared with my own daughter (we also share a love for baking together).
 Since before she could walk, I was sharing plants with her.
-When she could walk, we started going on herb walks, and foraging expeditions and she loves is as much as I do.
+As soon as she could walk, we started going on herb walks and foraging expeditions, and she loves it as much as I do.

 I recently found out that there was a tradition of foraging in my birth family on my birth mother’s side of the family.
 Interestingly enough, some similar plants were of focus as the ones I like working with – berries, plantain leaf, and dandelion.

 I also have a passion for homesteading and raising farm animals, in addition to gardening.
-It was wonderful when I met some members of my biological family to discover that one of my uncles is very involved in raising sheep.
-At the time I was also raising sheep.
+It was wonderful when I met some biological family members to discover that one of my uncles is very involved in raising sheep.
+At the time, I was also raising sheep.

 We are Future Ancestors

-Since I am so involved in ancestor work, it is natural that I see myself as a future ancestor to my descendants, and so I live my life with the next generation in mind.
-In Norse mythology, the Disir, are a group of female ancestor spirits that watch over a particular family line, and one day when I am gone from this plane of existence, I hope to be a useful advisor and otherworldly helper to my descendants, like the Disir.
+Since I am so involved in ancestor work, it is natural that I see myself as a future ancestor to my descendants, so I live my life with the next generation in mind.
+In Norse mythology, the Disir are a group of female ancestor spirits that watch over a particular family line.
+One day, when I am gone from this plane of existence, I hope to be a useful advisor and otherworldly helper to my descendants, like the Disir.

 We are Our Deeds

 That is why it is important to take care and make decisions with the next generations in mind.
-If we don’t we could end up making life harder for them, this is where ancestral wounds, and generational trauma come into play.
+If we don’t, we could end up making life harder for them, and this is where ancestral wounds and generational trauma come into play.

 Why Legacy is Important

-If you follow me on Instagram or Facebook, then you might have seen a recent post about some deep ancestral wounds that I uncovered recently, and how they taught me something about my work in this lifetime.
+If you follow me on Instagram, then you might have seen a recent post about some deep ancestral wounds that I uncovered recently and how they taught me something about my work in this lifetime.
 Here is an excerpt from my social media post.

-In my struggles these past 3 years, it is my ancestors, their examples, and legacy that has kept me going even in the darkest times.
+In my struggles, these past 3 years, my ancestors, their examples, and their legacy have kept me going even in the darkest times.
 I have drawn on their wisdom to help me push through and find hope.
 They survived very difficult times, and by the gods of my people, I will do the same.

-This is my work, this is why I have such a strong passion and pull to preserve the old ways, to honor traditions, to love and care for the land, its stories, and our birthright.
+This is my work; this is why I have such a strong passion and pull to preserve the old ways, honor traditions, love and care for the land, its stories, and our birthright.

 5 Ways to Start Building Ancestral Legacy Today

 - Talk to your family.
-Ask the oldest generation still living to tell you stories about when they were little, and about their grandparents.
+Ask the oldest generation still living to tell you stories about when they were little and about their grandparents.
 Ask where their people were from.
-Write it all down in a journal that you can refer to it and also share with your descendants.
+Write it all down in a journal that you can refer to and share with your descendants.